UniversalDependencies/docs/_swl/index.md

 ### Features

-* No morphological features are used for Swedish Sign Language.
+* No UD morphological features are used for Swedish Sign Language.
+* Note that linearizing and transcribing or glossing a signed language is not trivial, and results in some degree of information loss.
+If data in Swedish Sign Language, or some other sign language, using a different convention than the Swedish Sign Language Corpus (glossing of manual signs) is to be included in UD, this may be different.
+* Negated verbs have glosses that end with `-INTE` (semantically negative) or `*INTE` (non-manual negation marking).
+* Lemmas are not used.

 ## Syntax

-* Subjects have the following characteristics: ...
+* Subjects may occur on either side of the verb, and often subjects are repeated and may occur on both sides of the verb.
+In this case, the [conj]() relation holds between the second and the first sign, and the first sign has an [nsubj]() relation to the verb.
-* Objects have the following characteristics: ...
+* Objects generally follow the verb, without preposition.
-* Copula constructions in nonverbal clauses are used for: ...
+* Copula constructions in nonverbal clauses are used for ...
 * The following subtypes are used in Swedish Sign Language:
   * [acl:relcl]() for relative clauses
   * [compound:prt]() for verb particles